-A hypoxic water mass with oxygen concentrations ≤ 2 mg l-1 forms in bottom waters of the northern Gulf of Mexico continental shelf each spring/summer and lasts into the fall but can be disrupted by strong storms.
+A hypoxic water mass with oxygen concentrations $\leq 2 \text{ mg l}^{-1}$ forms in bottom waters of the northern Gulf of Mexico continental shelf each spring/summer and lasts into the fall but can be disrupted by strong storms.
 The low oxygen conditions in the Gulf's most productive waters stresses organisms and may even cause their death so that living resources are threatened, including humans who depend on the fish, shrimp and crabs caught there.
 The main driver of the low oxygen zone size is nitrogen from the Mississippi River watershed that fertilizes the Gulf's surface waters creating excessive amounts of algal biomass.
 This biomass sinks to the bottom layer and sediments where decomposition leads to oxygen depletion.
 Various models use the May nitrogen load of the Mississippi River as the main driving force to predict the size of this hypoxic zone in late July.
-The warming of the continental shelf, however, has altered the phytoplankton-zooplankton-fish food web and this has shrunk the size of the zone created per nitrogen loading.
-A new model was developed to account for this warming effect, and it was used for the first time this year.
+The warming of the continental shelf, however, has altered the phytoplankton-zooplankton-fish food web, and this warming has shrunk the size of the zone created per nitrogen loading.
+A new model was developed to account for this warming effect.

-The June 2024 forecast of the hypoxic zone size for late July 2024 is that it will cover 5107 km2 (1972mi2) of the bottom of the continental shelf off Louisiana and Texas.
-The 95% confidence interval is that it will be between 4687 and 5569 km2 (1810 and 2150 mi2).
+The June 2025 forecast of the hypoxic zone size for late July 2025 is that it will cover $12,470 \text{ km}^2$ (4815 mi) of the bottom of the continental shelf off Louisiana and Texas.
+The 95% confidence interval is that it will be between 10,900 and 14,266 km (4209 and 5508 mi).
 This estimate is based on the assumption that there are no hurricanes or unusual wind events in the two weeks before the monitoring cruise, or during the cruise.

-The predicted hypoxic area is about 125% of the size of Rhode Island and equal to 38% of the 1985-2023 average of 13,546 km (n = 34 including years with storms; two years had no cruise).
-If the area of hypoxia becomes as large as predicted, then it will be about the size of the Hypoxia Action Plan goal to reduce the zone to less than 5,000 km (1931 mi) by 2035.
+The predicted hypoxic area is about 90% of the size of Puerto Rico and equal to 88% of the 1985-2024 average of 14,133 km (n = 35 including years with storms; two years had no cruise).
+If the area of hypoxia becomes as large as predicted, then it will be about 2.8 times the size of the Hypoxia Action Plan goal to reduce the zone to less than 5,000 km (1931 mi) by 2035.
 Only minor reductions in the nitrate loading from the Mississippi River to the Gulf of Mexico have occurred since the formulation of the Hypoxia Action Plan environmental goal in 2001.
-The reduction in the predicted size of the hypoxia area this year is solely due to ocean warming, not to a decline in nitrate loading from the Mississippi River.